Where to Stay in Bangkok for Foodies

 The Best Fancy Pizzas in Bangkok

-The main reason I don’t like Neopolitan Pizza is because the center is soggy.
+The main reason I don’t like Neapolitan Pizza is because the center is soggy.
 Some restaurants in Bangkok make it soggier than others.
-It really depends on the hands of whoever is making the pizza.
+It depends on the hands of whoever is making the pizza.

 Ronin Pizza takes the top spot in my books.
 Ugly Dough is terrific, you will love their crust, that is when it’s not overloaded with sauce and cheese.
 Daniello makes yummy margherita pizzas around the Lad Prao area of Bangkok.